-- 3.5 The actions to be taken in response to deviations from the acceptance criteria in the maintenance, testing, surveillance and inspection tasks, shall be defined in the procedures. - 3.6 Repairs to SSCs shall be devised, authorized, and carried out as promptly as practicable.
-Priorities shall be established with account taken first of the relative importance to safety of the defective structure, system, or component. - 3.7 Following any event due to which the safety functions and functional integrity of any component or system may have been challenged, the licensee shall identify and revalidate the safety functions and carry out any necessary remedial actions, including inspection, testing, maintenance, and repair, as appropriate. - 3.8 The reactor coolant pressure boundary shall be subject to a system leakage test before resuming operation after a reactor outage in the course of which its leak-tightness may been affected. - 3.9 The reactor coolant pressure boundary shall be subject to a system pressure test at or near the end of each major inspection interval. - 3.10 All items of equipment used for examinations and tests together with their accessories shall be qualified and calibrated before they are used.
-All equipment shall be properly identified in the calibration records, and the validity of the calibration shall be regularly verified by the licensee in accordance with requirements of the management system. - 3.11 Any in-service inspection process shall be qualified53, in terms of required inspection area(s), method(s) of non-destructive testing, defects being sought and required effectiveness of inspections. - 3.12 When a detected flaw that exceeds the acceptance criteria is found in a sample, additional examinations shall be performed to investigate the specific problem area in the analysis of additional analogous components (or areas).
-The extent of further examinations shall be decided with due regard for the nature of the flaw and degree to which it affects the nuclear safety assessments for the plant or component and the potential consequences. - 3.13 Surveillance measures to verify the containment integrity shall include: a) leak rate tests; b) tests of penetration seals and closure devices such as air locks and valves that are part of the boundaries, to demonstrate their leak-tightness and, where appropriate, their operability; c) inspections for structural integrity (such as those performed on liner and pre-stressing tendons).
+- K3.1 SSCs important to safety shall be designed to be tested, maintained, repaired and inspected or monitored periodically in terms of integrity and functional capability over the lifetime of the plant, without undue risk to workers and significant reduction in system availability.
+Where such provisions cannot be attained, proven alternative or indirect methods shall be specified and adequate safety precautions taken to compensate for potential undiscovered failures. - K3.2 Procedures shall be established, reviewed, and validated for maintenance, testing, surveillance and inspection tasks. - K3.3 A comprehensive work planning and control system shall be implemented to ensure that maintenance, testing, surveillance and inspection work is properly authorized and carried out according to the procedures. - K3.4 Before equipment is removed from or returned to service, full consideration and approval of the proposed reconfiguration shall be ensured, followed by a documented confirmation of its correct configuration and, where appropriate, functional testing. - K3.5 The actions to be taken in response to deviations from the acceptance criteria in the maintenance, testing, surveillance and inspection tasks, shall be defined in the procedures. - K3.6 Repairs to SSCs shall be devised, authorized, and carried out as promptly as practicable.
+Priorities shall be established with account taken first of the relative importance to safety of the defective structure, system, or component. - K3.7 Following any event due to which the safety functions and functional integrity of any component or system may have been challenged, the licensee shall identify and revalidate the safety functions and carry out any necessary remedial actions, including inspection, testing, maintenance, and repair, as appropriate. - K3.8 The reactor coolant pressure boundary shall be subject to a system leakage test before resuming operation after a reactor outage in the course of which its leaktightness may been affected. - K3.9 The reactor coolant pressure boundary shall be subject to a system pressure test at or near the end of each major inspection interval. - K3.10 All items of equipment used for examinations and tests together with their accessories shall be qualified and calibrated before they are used.
+All equipment shall be properly identified in the calibration records, and the validity of the calibration shall be regularly verified by the licensee in accordance with requirements of the management system. - K3.11 Any in-service inspection (ISI) process shall be qualified52, in terms of required inspection area(s), method(s) of non-destructive testing, defects being sought and required effectiveness of inspections.

-53 The ISI system qualification means to demonstrate that the combination of equipment, inspection procedure and personnel is appropriate for testing of a given inspection area according to a technical specification.
-It is recommended to uses as reference documents, eg the European Regulators Common Position on NDT Qualification, ENIQ methodology and/or IAEA - EBP-VVER-11 documents.
+52 The ISI system qualification means to demonstrate that the combination of equipment, inspection procedure and personnel is appropriate for testing of a given inspection area according to a technical specification.
+It is recommended to use as reference documents e.g. the European Regulators Common Position on NDT Qualification, ENIQ methodology and/or IAEA - EBP-VVER-11 documents.